Gayle Rubin

-Gayle S. Rubin (born January 1, 1949 in South Carolina) is an American cultural anthropologist best known as an activist and theorist of sex and gender politics.
-She has written on a range of subjects including feminism, sadomasochism, prostitution, pedophilia, pornography and lesbian literature, as well as anthropological studies and histories of sexual subcultures, especially focused in urban contexts.
+Gayle S. Rubin (born January 1, 1949) is an American cultural anthropologist, theorist and activist, best known for her pioneering work in feminist theory and queer studies.

+Her essay "The Traffic in Women" (1975) had a lasting influence in second-wave feminism and early gender studies, by arguing that gender oppression could not be adequately explained by Marxist conceptions of the patriarchy.
 Her 1984 essay "Thinking Sex" is widely regarded as a founding text of gay and lesbian studies, sexuality studies, and queer theory.
-She is an associate professor of anthropology and women's studies at the University of Michigan.
+She has written on a range of subjects including the politics of sexuality, gender oppression, sadomasochism, pornography and lesbian literature, as well as anthropological studies of urban sexual subcultures, and is an associate professor of Anthropology and Women's Studies at the University of Michigan.

 Biography

 Early life

-Rubin was raised in a middle-class white Jewish home in then-segregated South Carolina.
+Rubin was raised in a middle-class Jewish home in then-segregated South Carolina.
 She attended segregated public schools, her classes only being desegregated when she was a senior.
 Rubin has written that her experiences growing up in the segregated South has given her "an abiding hatred of racism in all its forms and a healthy respect for its tenacity."
 As one of the few Jews in her Southern city, she resented the dominance of white Protestants over African-Americans, Catholics, and Jews.
-The only Jewish child in her elementary school, she claims she was punished for refusing to recite the Lord's Prayer.
+The only Jewish child in her elementary school, she writes that she was punished for refusing to recite the Lord's Prayer.

 College, early activism, and early writing

 In 1968 Rubin was part of an early feminist consciousness raising group active on the campus of the University of Michigan and also wrote on feminist topics for women's movement papers and the Ann Arbor Argus.
 In 1970 she helped found Ann Arbor Radicalesbians, an early lesbian feminist group.
+She was also a graduate worker in 1975, when the Graduate Employees' Organization 3550 was formed at the University of Michigan.
+At the time, she and Anne Bobroff, a fellow graduate student, wrote and distributed a leaflet titled "The Fetishization of Bargaining", which argued that bargaining alone is not enough to convince management.

 Rubin first rose to recognition through her 1975 essay "The Traffic in Women: Notes on the 'Political Economy' of Sex", which had a galvanizing effect on feminist theory.